-Historically the Non-admitted cost model had relied heavily on the 2012 Ernst & Young Non-admitted and Subacute Care Costing Study (the EY Costing Study) due to the limited quality and stability of NHCDC reporting.
-With the improvement in reporting and quality of the NHCDC the cost weights for NEP17 has shifted to adopt the NHCDC.
+Historically, the Non-admitted cost model had relied heavily on the 2012 Ernst & Young Non-admitted and Subacute Care Costing Study (the EY Costing Study) due to the limited quality and stability of NHCDC reporting.
+With the improvement in reporting and quality of the NHCDC, the cost weights from NEP17 onwards have shifted to adopt the NHCDC.